-The Financial Conduct Authority (FCA) in collaboration with the Financial Reporting Council (FRC) and Prudential Regulation Authority (PRA) have announced a series of actions this Thursday to try and support listed companies during the coronavirus pandemic.
+The Financial Conduct Authority (FCA), in collaboration with the Financial Reporting Council (FRC) and Prudential Regulation Authority (PRA), has announced a series of actions this Thursday to try and support listed companies during the coronavirus pandemic.

 Namely, the FCA has said that it will allow a delay in the publication of audited annual financial reports from 4 to 6 months from the end of the financial year.
-This is meant to be a temporary measure whilst the United Kingdom deals with the challenges and disruption caused by COVID-19.
+This is meant to be a temporary measure, while the United Kingdom deals with the challenges and disruption caused by COVID-19.

 “We will keep its application under review.
 When the disruption abates we will consider how best to end the policy in a fair, orderly and transparent way,” the regulator said in its statement today.

 There has been the implementation of further measures within the UK to allow companies and auditors to focus on the delivery of information to investors.
 This includes Companies House delaying the filing of accounts by companies, the extension of reporting deadlines for public sector bodies and more.